RachWalm/black-jack/README.md

 1. List comprehension was used to create the deck of cards and then it was held in a constant.
 This works with a nested *for* in *for* loop.
 One for loop works through the suits and one works through the values, each time outputting a dictionary entry for the suit and value/name.
 This ends up with every combination of value and suit.

 2. These cards are shuffled using the *random.sample* function.
 This information was developed from [W3](https://www.w3schools.com/python/ref_random_sample.asp) which showed that you could input the sequence and length of the sequence and it would return a shuffled list.
-So the cards and 48 were the two arguements, as 48 is the number of cards in a deck.
+So the cards and 48 were the two arguments, as 48 is the number of cards in a deck.

 #### Name